 Many cases of TBI are caused by preventable human error.
 The CDC ranks car accidents, slip and fall accidents, assaults, and object strikes among the leading causes of TBI nationwide, while gunshot wounds are a common cause in Oklahoma.
-If your loved one’s TBI was the result of another person’s careless or negligent actions, your family may be entitled to financial compensation for your medical bills, financial losses, and pain and suffering.
+If your loved one’s TBI resulted from another person’s careless or negligent actions, your family may be entitled to financial compensation for your medical bills, financial losses, and pain and suffering.

 What’s the Difference Between a Settlement and a Verdict?

-There are two ways an injury victim can recover compensation: through a settlement, or through a verdict.
+An injury victim can recover compensation in two ways: through a settlement or a verdict.

-A settlement is an out-of-court agreement between the plaintiff and the defendant — or, to be more specific, almost always the insurance company for the defendant.
-Both sides agree to a certain dollar amount as compensation before a trial takes place.
-The settlement may occur well in advance of the scheduled trial date, or within days of time the trial is supposed to take place.
-Either the defendant or the plaintiff may initiate a settlement offer, at which point the other party has the option to deny the settlement, accept the settlement as-is, or propose a counter-offer with a different figure.
+A settlement is an out-of-court agreement between the plaintiff and the defendant – or, to be more specific, almost always the insurance company for the defendant.
+Both sides agree to a certain dollar amount as compensation before a trial occurs.
+The settlement may occur well before the scheduled trial date or within days of the time the trial is supposed to take place.
+The defendant or the plaintiff may initiate a settlement offer, at which point the other party can deny the settlement, accept the settlement as-is, or propose a counteroffer with a different figure.
 A large percentage of personal injury lawsuits end in a settlement.

 Are There Different Types of Damages in a Personal Injury Case?

-When a plaintiff wins a personal injury lawsuit, he or she is awarded damages, or compensation.
-However, there are several different kinds of compensation which may be awarded, depending on the circumstances of the case.
+When a plaintiff wins a personal injury lawsuit, he or she is awarded damages or compensation.
+However, several kinds of compensation may be awarded, depending on the circumstances of the case.
 Compensation is divided into four broad categories:

-Economic Damages – This refers to calculable, quantifiable damages, such as medical bills and lost income.
-The victim can also be compensated for projected future losses of income and medical bills if his or her injury is disabling.
+Economic Damages refer to calculable, quantifiable damages, such as medical bills and lost income.
+The victim can also be compensated for projected future income and medical bills losses if his or her injury is disabling.

-Non-Economic Damages – This refers to damages which cannot be objectively measured, such as emotional distress, the pain and suffering experienced by the victim, and loss of companionship in cases where the victim was married.
+Non-Economic damages cannot be objectively measured, such as emotional distress, the pain and suffering experienced by the victim, and loss of companionship in cases where the victim was married.